sertxudeveloper/Lyra/Lyra Documentation.md

 # Lyra Documentation
 Lyra is an administration dashboard for Laravel applications.
-With Lyra you'll be able to administer your underlying database records using Eloquent, you can acomplish it defining a Lyra "resource" that corresponds to each Eloquent model in your application.
+With Lyra you'll be able to administer your underlying database records using Eloquent, you can accomplish it defining a Lyra "resource" that corresponds to each Eloquent model in your application.

 # Installation
 ## Requirements